VaibhavGaur56789/C-LTTS-Quiz/1_Requirements/Readme.md

 ID | Description | Status
 --- | --- | --- |
-S.1. | If user recquire a help before starting the game, he can choose the help option, to look what's the game about. | ND S.2. | The high score recorded will be saved to the system in text file using the method of file handling. | ND S.3. | If user wants to play the game again, then play again would be called to restart the game. | ND S.4. | File Handling method will be used to store the score in the local system. | ND
+S.1. | If user recquire a help before starting the application, he can choose the help option, to look what's the application about. | ND
+S.2. | The high score recorded will be saved to the system in text file using the method of file handling. | ND S.3. | If user wants to play the game again, then play again would be called to restart the game. | ND S.4. | File Handling method will be used to store the score in the local system. | ND